VocalNight/GifConverter/Readme.md

-A simple Java gif converter using the Icafe(https://github.com/dragon66/icafe) library
+A simple Java gif converter using the Icafe(https://github.com/dragon66/icafe) library This program will transform any gif into images for you to choose.

+Basically a gif to image converter.

 I'll add a download to the usable jar after i return from work.